-For in the keeping with the traditions of the period, King James VI needed a suitable marriage partner and in his quest for a bride the most eligible ladies of the European courts were all considered.
+In keeping with the traditions of the period, King James VI needed a suitable marriage partner and in his quest for a bride, the most eligible ladies of the European courts were all considered.

 Sailed into the Firth of Forth

 It was in the spring of 1590 that James and his new wife Anne, the youngest daughter of King Frederick II of Denmark sailed grandly into the Firth of Forth and landed at Leith amidst a fanfare of trumpets and much heraldic pageantry.

 Leaving the dockside, the royal procession travelled slowly into the city passing the West Port to the sound of a loud, welcoming cannonade before progressing through the Grassmarket to the High Street and the Tolbooth.

 The couple eventually reached St Giles and attended a short service.

 George Heriot: goldsmith and Jeweller to James VI and Queen Anne